 Kay Allan started on the cello at age 5 with a new cello Suzuki group in Michigan.
 She played all through school, taking lessons with the same teacher that started the group.
-After taking a break in her 20’s because of children and work, she took it up again after moving to Maine in 1989.
-Since, she has been playing at weddings, receptions, churches, and with Odeon Adult Orchestra.
+After taking a break in her 20s because of children and work, she took it up again after moving to Maine in 1989.
+Since, she has been playing at weddings and church services, and with Odeon Adult Orchestra.

 Photo credit: Nadra Photography